On the adiabatic invariance of the action of a trapped wave: Abstract

 \section{Abstract}

-Recently, it has been shown (Gavrilov et al., Nonlinear Dyn, 112, 2024) that in a linear continuum system with time-varying parameters, the amplitude of a strongly localized mode can be calculated as a function of current parameter values and does not depend on the history of parameters change.
-This fact allows one to introduce the adiabatic invariant for such a system according to the general definition as a quantity that remains approximately constant in a system with several slowly time-varying parameters.
-In this paper, we show that, introduced in such a way, the adiabatic invariant can be calculated as the ratio of localized mode energy and its frequency.
-This yields a dramatically simplified way to solve a class of problems concerning localized oscillation of continuum systems with discrete inclusions, although it is not always clear enough what ``the mode energy'' is.
-The observed fact allows one to consider newly introduced adiabatic invariants as a straightforward generalization of a notion known to Hamiltonian systems.
+Recently, it has been shown (Gavrilov et al., Nonlinear Dyn, 112, 2024) that in a linear solid discrete-continuous system with several slowly time-varying parameters, the amplitude of a strongly localized mode (a trapped wave) can be calculated as a function of current parameter values and does not depend on the history of the parameter change.
+This result allows us to introduce the adiabatic invariant for such a system according to the general definition as a quantity that remains approximately constant if the parameters vary slowly.
+In this paper, we show that, defined in this manner, the adiabatic invariant can be calculated as the ratio of the total energy of the trapped wave to its frequency.
+This yields a significantly simplified approach to solving a class of problems concerning localized oscillation of continuous systems with discrete inclusions, although the definition of the wave energy can be ambiguous.
+Thus, we can consider the newly introduced adiabatic invariant as a straightforward generalization of the concept known to Hamiltonian systems.
+Finally, we introduce an effective Hamiltonian system, which is characterized by the same adiabatic invariant as the trapped wave.
+This yields another highly straightforward approach to deriving the amplitude evolution law, although further investigation is required.